bmeddeb/RepoMetrics/docs/CloneStatus.md

 # CloneStatus

-The `CloneStatus` class represents the current status of a repository cloning operation.
-It is used to track the progress and outcome of cloning tasks managed by `RepoManager` and is typically accessed as the `status` field of a `CloneTask` object.
+In GitFleet, there are two types of `CloneStatus` objects that represent the status of repository cloning operations:

+1. **RustCloneStatus**: The native Rust implementation returned by `RepoManager.fetch_clone_tasks()`
+2. **PydanticCloneStatus**: A Pydantic model version with additional validation and serialization features

+Both types provide the same core functionality but serve different use cases.

 ## Fields

+Both `RustCloneStatus` and `PydanticCloneStatus` share the same fields:

 - `status_type` (`str`): The type of status.
 Possible values are:
   - `'queued'`: The cloning task is waiting to start.